Food safety

 Knowledge of pathogenic contaminations and how to prevent them is a food handler's main defense against foodborne illnesses.
 Without the consistent application of food safety guidelines, operations can be considered hazardous for public health.

 Simple food safety practices can be significant enough to prevent an outbreak from occurring.
-For example, food contamination caused by pathogens on a food handler's body can be controlled by handwashing and proper hygiene.
+For example, food contamination caused by pathogens on a food handler's body can be controlled by handwashing with soapy water and proper employee hygiene.

-In this article, learn more about the best way to get rid of pathogenic contamination and ensure that pathogens are controlled in your food business.
+In this article, you'll learn more about what the easiest way to recognize food contaminated with spoilage bacteria is and the best way to get rid of pathogenic contamination and ensure that pathogens are controlled in your food business.

 mold is pathogenic contamination